Life in the Stone age

 Did people live in caves during the stone age?

-There has been evidence of people using caves as shelter for thousands of years, but whether they lived in them permanently is another question.
-The problem with caves is that they can be very dangerous, especially is a fire is being used in one as the heating and cooling can loosen rock and cause collapse, something they must have worked out at some point.
-The other issue is that there simply wouldnt be enough caves for everyone, or the caves wouldnt be in the right place such as close to hunting or gathering grounds.
+Life in the Stone Age is often thought of as people living in caves, and even though there has been evidence of people using caves as shelter for thousands of years, whether they lived in them permanently is another question.
+The problem with caves is that they can be very dangerous, especially if a fire is being used in one as the heating and cooling can loosen rock and cause collapse, something they must have worked out at some point.
+The other issue is that there simply wouldn’t be enough caves for everyone, or the caves wouldn’t be in the right place such as close to hunting or gathering grounds.
+Another important reason is the caves themselves would have been very cold and difficult to heat, especially in winter, and they were more likely used as temporary shelters or just while the tribe was hunting in the area.

 What did stone age people wear?

-In the early stone age people hadn’t worked out how to thatch roofs or weave fabric, so making their own clothes from farmed crops was not possible.
-Towards the later part of the age, flax was farmed in the northern hempisphere to make into linen but this didnt start to happen until close to the copper age.
-Animal skins would be the only choice for someone in the stone age, with leather clothing and furs being made into everything from boots to shirts.
-This wouldnt be as hard to maintain as it may sound because not only does leather last a very long time, but the animals it would have come from were often huge like the Megalocerous above which could provide a full set of clothes for a family of four.
+In the early Stone Age people hadn’t worked out how to thatch roofs or weave fabric, so making their own clothes from farmed crops was not possible.
+Towards the later part of the age, flax was farmed in the northern hemisphere to make linen but this didn’t start to happen until close to the copper age.
+Animal skins would be the only choice for someone in the Stone Age, with leather clothing and furs being made into everything from boots to shirts.
+This wouldn’t be as hard to maintain as it may sound because not only does leather last a very long time, but the animals it would have come from were often huge like the Megalocerous above which could provide a full set of clothes for a family of four.

 (A stone age leather shoe preserved in the ground for thousands of years)

-The answer depends entirely on the area of the world your looking at, but in this example i’ll use food in stone age Britain.
-Most of he food we take for granted today didnt exist in Briatin at the time and people survived mostly by hunting and gathering.
-Farming crops was alot of work and very difficult when you only have stone to work with, and combined with the huge amount of wilderness with such a tiny population, wild food was abundant and varied.
-Deer, Boar, Beaver, game birds and small animals were hunted when the tribe didnt want to go after something big like a wooly rhino or cave bear.
-Fish was a big part of their diet because it provided a year round food source, but plants mostly consisted of roots, berries and nuts.
+The answer depends entirely on the area of the world you are looking at, but in this example, I’ll use food from Stone Age Britain.
+Most of the food we take for granted today didn’t exist in Britain at the time and people survived mostly by hunting and gathering.
+Farming crops was a lot of work and very difficult when you only had stone to work with, and combined with the huge amount of wilderness with such a tiny population, wild food was abundant and varied.
+Deer, Boar, Beaver, game birds, and small animals were hunted when the tribe didn’t want to go after something big like a wooly rhino or cave bear.
+Fish was a big part of their diet because it provided a year-round food source, but plants mostly consisted of roots, berries, and nuts.
 Grain was gathered from the wild in small amounts during the beginning of the age, with evidence of wheat and barley being a priority crop on farms towards the later part of the age when populations grew.

-In the early part of the age they were always covered with animal skins to keep out the weather, with the supports made of branches.
-Towards the end of the age people worked out how to thatch roofs using straw or reeds and how to weave sticks to make wattle walls covered in daub.
+In the early part of the age, they were always covered with animal skins to keep out the weather, with the supports made of branches.
+Towards the end of the age, people worked out how to thatch roofs using straw or reeds and how to weave sticks to make wattle walls covered in daub.
 Homes would have been very small and usually only consisted of a single room.
-There has recently been an archiological dig in Russia that has unearthed a large 25,000 year old structure that appears to have been made using mammoth bones as the supports, a good example of how resourceful stone age people could be.
+There has recently been an archeological dig in Russia that has unearthed a large 25,000-year-old structure that appears to have been made using mammoth bones as the supports, a good example of how resourceful Stone Age people could be.

 stone age home